-How to Change Your Password in Windows 10
+- How to get help in Windows 10

-You can always choose a regular new password--we recommend using a combination of letters, numbers, and symbols.
-Usually it's best if these passwords are at least eight characters long.
+It's straightforward to set a new password in Windows 10; we recommend using a unique combination of letters, numbers, and symbols.
+Usually, it's best if these passwords are at least eight characters long.
 Although we advise you to use an alphanumeric password format because it's safer, you can also change your password into a pin or picture that lets you sign in to your Microsoft account quicker.
 And if you're trying your best to keep your privacy, make sure you know how to use Chrome's incognito windows.

 1. Click the Start button at the bottom left of your screen.